 1. INTRODUCTION

 Inflammation has been described as “the body’s immune system response to harmful stimuli, such as pathogens, damaged cells, toxic compounds, or irradiation” (Medzhitov, 2010) which manifests as local lesion, pains or rashes.
-The purpose of the inflammatory response is to bring inflammatory mediators such as leukocytes and plasma proteins that are normally circulating in blood to the site of infection or tissue damage to eliminate the causative agent and initiate healing (Belakredar, Boudou and Abdelghani, 2024).
+The purpose of the inflammatory response is to bring inflammatory mediators such as leukocytes and plasma proteins that are normally circulating in blood to the site of infection or tissue damage to eliminate the causative agent and initiate healing (Belakredar, et al., 2024).
 Though inflammation may be a beneficial healing process, it may, as well cause damage to the body cells, tissue and organs if unable to remove the causative agents directed against the host (Chen et al., 2018).
 Inflammations do often too, come with associated pains and other discomforts that need to be controlled to avoid consequential tissue damages, autoimmune responses and other serious ill health.
 The commercially available drugs for the treatment of inflammatory disorders fall into the pharmacological classes of steroids and non-steroidal anti-inflammatory drugs such as, dexamethazones ibuprofen, indomethacin, diclofenac and many others.
-These drugs have been known to exhibit many adverse side effects and toxicities such as gastric intolerance, bone marrow depression, water and salt retention among others (Serhan et al., 2007).
+These drugs have been known to exhibit many adverse side effects and toxicities such as gastric intolerance, bone marrow depression, water and salt retention, among others (Serhan et al., 2007).
 It is on this premise that the need for alternative, less toxic, locally available and environmentally friendly alternatives remedies are being sought for the management of inflammatory disorders.

 Medicinal plants have since antiquity, provided sources of biologically active compounds with proven therapeutic activities.
 Morinda lucida, an important plant in traditional medicine in West Africa has been widely used for the treatment of disease symptoms associated with inflammatory processes.
-It has also been reported to possess analgesic, anti-malarial, anti-diabetic, anticancer, and insecticidal activities as well as promoting gastric emptying and intestinal motility (Kwofie et al., 2016; Nweze, 2012; Yeo et al., 2016; Chen et al., 2015).
+It has also been reported to possess analgesic, anti-malarial, anti-diabetic, and anticancer activities as well as promoting gastric emptying and intestinal motility (Kwofie et al., 2016; Nweze, 2012; Yeo et al., 2016; Chen et al., 2015).
 The effectiveness of this plant parts as medicine has been suggested to be due to the presence of phytoconstituents such as anthraqinones, flavonoids, terpenoids and alkaloids (Rath et al., 1995 and Chithambo et al., 2017).
 This background knowledge justifies the need for a scientific investigation of the phytochemical components of the stem bark extract and evaluation of the anti-inflammatory property of the methanol fraction of Morinda lucida Benth. using in vitro and in vivo assay procedures.

 2. material and methods